-Over 800 employers use PERA's online Employer Reporting and Information System (ERIS) to send computer files to PERA for processing.

-PERA has the following computer file formats.

-The Contribution file (also called the SDR file) provides the pay period salary and contribution data for electronic submission of the Salary Deduction Report (SDR).
-The file includes three types of records: the header, plan summary, and detail member transactions.
+Over 800 employers use PERA's online Employer Reporting and 9-2 TESTING PROCESS Information System (ERIS) to send computer files to PERA for 9-3 CONTRIBUTION (SDR) processing.
+FILE LAYOUT Contribution File Header PERA has the following computer file formats.
+Plan Summary Record The Contribution file (also called the SDR file) provides the pay period salary and contribution data for electronic submission Detail Contribution Transactions of the Salary Deduction Report (SDR).
+The file includes three types of records: the header, plan summary, and detail member Reporting an Adjustment in a Contribution File transactions.
 As a general rule, the Contribution data file must be a fixed length text file.
-Employers that have more than 50 active members and do not have technical support to convert their payroll data into the text format may contact PERA staff at 651-296-3636 or 1-888-892-7372 option #2 to discuss submitting their data via Excel.
+Employers that have more than 50 active 9-15 CONTRIBUTION EDITS members and do not have technical support to convert their 9-17 DEMOGRAPHIC FILE LAYOUT payroll data into the text format may contact PERA staff at 651-9 - 23EXCLUSION REPORT FILE 296-3636 or 1-888-892-7372 option #2 to discuss submitting their data via Excel.